Clarity Pharmaceuticals (ASX:CU6) is off all time highs but is a $600m company! Is it the next Telix?

 Clarity’s technology is Targeted Copper Theranostics (TCT).
 Its technology platform has a bifunctional chelator (cage) at its heart that can bind and retain the copper isotopes used (in other words, stop them leaking into the body before reaching the cancer cells and causing damage to healthy cells).

-The cage is linked to targeting a molecule which finds and binds tumour specific receptors on cancer cells.
+The cage is linked to targeting a molecule that finds and binds tumour specific receptors on cancer cells.
 Unlike Telix, which focuses on multiple radioisotopes, Clarity has just two: Copper-64 and Copper 67.

 Everyone knows the damage cancer does, but also that treatments such as chemotherapy can cause.
 The sad thing is that there has been little to no innovation in cancer treatments over the last few decades, even in spite of all the research done.
 But companies like Clarity provide hope.